gileck/book-reader-app/docs/fullscreen-mode-implementation.md

 ### Fullscreen Mode (Full Tab Only)
 When activated in the "Full" reading mode, the fullscreen mode provides:
 - **Distraction-free reading**: Hides all UI elements except the text content
-- **Text size controls**: Floating controls at the bottom center with:
+- **Collapsible font size controls**: Floating controls at the bottom center with:
-  - Font size decrease button (-)
-  - Current font size display (e.g., "1.0x")
+  - Font size button displaying current size (e.g., "1.0x") - click to expand/collapse
+  - When expanded: decrease (-) and increase (+) buttons appear
-  - Font size increase button (+)
+  - Font size range: 0.8x to 2.0x
+- **Font color picker**:
+  - Palette icon button opens color picker popover
+  - 12 preset colors in a 4x3 grid
+  - Selected color is highlighted
+  - Includes light and dark theme colors
-  - Exit fullscreen button
+- **Exit fullscreen button**: Quick exit to normal view
 - **Full viewport**: Content expands to use the entire screen
 - **Responsive padding**: Optimized padding for mobile and desktop